SatDump/SatDump/README.md

-# SatDump
+# Sat2Dump

 <img src='./icon.png' width='500px' />

 A generic satellite data processing software.
-*Thanks Crosswalkersam for the icon!*
+_Thanks Crosswalkersam for the icon!_

 There now also is a [Matrix](https://matrix.to/#/#satdump:altillimity.com) room if you want to chat!
 Otherwise, a [Discord](https://discord.gg/ctt3M8pRYG) bridge to the Matrix is also available.

 # Introduction

-*Note : This is a very basic "how-to" skipping details and assuming some knowledge of what you are doing.
-For more details and advanced use cases, please see the [detailed documentation](https://docs.satdump.org).*
+_Note : This is a very basic "how-to" skipping details and assuming some knowledge of what you are doing.
+For more details and advanced use cases, please see the [detailed documentation](https://docs.satdump.org)._

 ## GUI Version

 ### Processing recorded data

 Quick-Start :

 - Open the processing menu by selecting `File` > `Processing`
 - Select the appropriate pipeline
 - Select the input file (baseband, frames, soft symbols...)